permutationlock/hakyll_blog/posts/blog-in_defense_of_anytype.md

         close: void,
     };

-    fn receive(self: *Self, handle: Handle) Event {
+    fn recv(self: *Self, handle: Handle) Event { // ... }
+    fn pollHandles(self: *Self) []const Handle { // ... }

+    pub fn listen(self: *Self, port: u16) void { // ... }

     // ...
 }

-    fn pollInternal(self: *Self) []const Handle {
-        // ...
-    }

-    pub fn listen(self: *Self, port: u16) void {
-        // ...
-    }

-    // Our job is to write: pub fn poll(self: *Self, ...) void { ... }
-}
 ```

 Below I'll go over a few different ways that we could write a
 `Server.poll` function that accepts a generic `handler` parameter
-to respond to reported events.
+to respond to reported events[^1].

-**Note:** There are other ways to tackle the problem, but for this article I am
-only interested in compile-time generics.

 ## Option 1: use duck typing

-Zig allows generic functions to take `anytype` parameters, generating
+Zig allows functions to take `anytype` parameters.
+At compile time, a
-a new concrete function at compile-time for each different parameter
+concrete version of the function will be generated for each different parameter
+type that the generic function is called with.

-type used.
-Compile time [duck typing][2] is used to verify that the passed
+At compile time, [duck typing][2] is
-parameters have the required declarations and fields.
+used to verify that each parameter type has the required fields and
+declarations[^4].

-**Note:** In general, it is considered good practice to avoid directly accessing
+In general, it is not good practice to directly access fields on generic
-the fields of generic parameters.
-Functions in this article will never
+parameters, so for the purposes of this article we will consider it
-expect a generic type to have any specific fields.
+forbidden to do so.

 A `poll` function for our `Server` struct using `anytype` is provided below.